 BA/BS in Interdisciplinary Studies

-Interdisciplinary Studies is designed for traditional and adult returning students whose needs are not met with the historical major or minor program.
-Interdisciplinary Studies is all about looking at education from the student's perspective and offering them a customized plan to learn, professionalize, and access the best of what UNA offers.
+Interdisciplinary studies is a growing, diverse, and dynamic field that values the integration of multiple academic perspectives.
+Degree programs in the field are designed for traditional and adult returning students whose needs are not met with the historical major or minor program.
+Interdisciplinary studies is all about looking at education from the student's perspective and offering them a customized plan to learn, professionalize, and access the best of what UNA offers.

 Additionally, interdisciplinary programs have developed in response to demands from employers that college graduates have diverse "ready-to-work" skills, the ability to think across traditional academic lines, a change orientation, and excellent communication skills.
 To meet these demands we offer students an individualized path to complete their Bachelor of Science or Bachelor of Arts degree by offering areas of emphasis containing complementary courses that cross traditional disciplinary lines.